adma224/serverless-containerized-wordpress/README.md

 **Amazon ECS Task Definition** - Also managed by FargateStack.
 It's a blueprint for my application that describes the container and volume configuration.

 **ECS Cluster** - Although implicitly created in the FargateStack, it's crucial as it provides the networking and orchestration framework for my containerized application.

+### SQL Database

+**Amazon RDS Aurora Serverless** - Defined in AuroraServerlessStack, it provides a scalable and serverless relational database which automatically starts up, shuts down, and scales with the application's needs.

+### File System

+**Amazon EFS (Elastic File System)** - Set up in EfsStack, it offers a simple, scalable, elastic file storage for use with AWS Cloud services and on-premises resources.
+It's particularly useful for storing the WordPress content that needs to be shared across multiple instances.

+**Amazon EFS Access Points** - Created within EfsStack to simplify file system access.
+This ensures my application has the appropriate file permissions and directory for the WordPress content.

 ### Other